 Does aluminum burn?

 No. Aluminum is non-combustible.
-It melts at approximately 660°C (1,220°F) but doesn’t ignite, produce flame, or contribute fuel to a fire.
+It melts at approximately 660 degrees Celsius (1,220 degrees Fahrenheit) but doesn't ignite, produce flame, or contribute fuel to a fire.
 Wind-blown embers landing on aluminum railing do nothing.
 This is why aluminum railing automatically meets WUI and fire-zone building code requirements without any special fire rating.

-Yes — aluminum goes beyond fire-resistant.
-It’s classified as non-combustible under both the National Building Code of Canada and the International Building Code.
+Aluminum goes beyond fire-resistant.
+It's classified as non-combustible under both the National Building Code of Canada and the International Building Code.
 Non-combustible is the highest fire safety classification for a building material.
-Aluminum doesn’t burn, doesn’t spread flame, and doesn’t need fire-retardant treatment.
+Our systems are made from 6005-T61 and 6063-T6 aluminum alloys, both of which are non-combustible.

 Is composite decking fire resistant?